ArciAndres/LingodaStudyResources/README.md

 https://www.lingoda.com/en/account/course-overview/A1.2.
 For the next levels, modify the end of the URL, or just navigate in the webpage.

 Save the website with `Ctrl+s` with Chrome, or other web browser, in the folder `webpages`.
-It should be saved with the name of the level.
-For instance, the level A1.2 should have the name `A1.2`.
+It should be saved with the name of the level inside the corresponding language fodler.
+For instance, the level A1.2 of German should be saved as `webpages/german/A1.2.html`.
 This repository includes the HTML files for GERMAN.
 The other languages are not accessible from my account, and they should be downloaded and included in the respective folder.

 ### Dependencies